Micah enjoys writing about fun facts of all kinds. Enjoy reading and learning about something you may have never known before.

 NBA superstars are able to do things on a basketball court that leave audiences speechless.
-The talents are undeniable, and the performances are able to garner enough conversation of their own.
-However, believe it or not, NBA players have stories of their own outside of the basketball court.
+Their talents are undeniable, and their performances are able to garner enough conversation on their own.
+However, believe it or not, NBA players have stories outside of the basketball court, too.
 The following are four facts that you may have never known about four of the best players to ever set foot on a basketball court.

-Lebron James's PeeWee football coach, Frankie Walker, heard stories of Lebron missing school on a regular basis.
-After realizing the extent of the situation, Walker approached Gloria James to discuss the situation.
-Gloria admitted that Lebron needed a stable living environment in order to improve his attendance and overall living situation.
-Because of this, they agreed to have Lebron move in with Frankie Walker and his family.
+LeBron James's PeeWee football coach, Frankie Walker, heard stories of LeBron missing school on a regular basis.
+After realizing the extent of the situation, Walker approached Gloria James to discuss it.
+Gloria admitted that LeBron needed a stable living environment in order to improve his attendance and overall living situation.
+Because of this, they agreed to have LeBron move in with Frankie Walker and his family.

 As a sophomore, Michael Jordan joined about 50 other members from Emsley A. Laney High School on the court in an attempt to fill one of 15 open varsity roster positions.
 When the list came out stating the names of those who made the varsity roster, Jordan's name was nowhere to be found.
 He had been cut from the varsity team.
 To add insult to injury, another sophomore and close friend, Leroy Smith, made the team as the loan sophomore representative.

-Though he was cut from the varsity basketball team, that did not mean he was unable to play basketball for his school during his sophomore year, as many misunderstand the story to be.
+Though he was cut from the varsity basketball team, that did not mean he was unable to play basketball for his school during his sophomore year, as many misunderstand the story.
 Instead, he was placed on the junior varsity team.
-There, he made his name known, and sent a statement to the head coach of the varsity team.
-Playing with a chip on his shoulder, scoring 30 points was the norm for Jordan, as he also had multiple 40 point performances.
+There, he made his name known, and he sent a statement to the head coach of the varsity team.
+Jordan was playing with a chip on his shoulder, and scoring 30 points was the norm for him; he also had multiple 40-point performances.
 Crowds showed up simply to watch this young sophomore light up the scoreboard for a junior varsity team.

 Jordan's efforts won him a starting role on the varsity team his junior year, where he was the best player on the team in both his junior and senior years.
 He had some of the best statistical numbers in the country and was named a McDonald's All-American for his amazing play.